rbleattler/mdop-docs/mdop/agpm/request-the-creation-of-a-new-controlled-gpo-agpm30ops.md

 ---
 title: How to Request Creation of a New Controlled GPO
-description: Request the Creation of a New Controlled GPO
+description: Request the Creation of a New Controlled GPO in AGPM 3.
 author: aczechowski
 ms.assetid: 4194c2f3-8116-4a35-be1a-81c84072daec
 ms.reviewer: